joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Valuation approaches

 Valuation approaches are methods used to estimate the worth or value of an asset, such as a company or a project.
-They are used to determine how much a company is worth, which is important for investors, lenders, and other stakeholders.
+They are used to determine how much a company is worth, which is important for investors.

-There are various valuation frameworks used by businesses and investors, and each has its own set of assumptions, strengths, and weaknesses.
-Some of the most common valuation frameworks include:
+Typical valuation frameworks include:

 * Discounted Cash Flow (DCF) Model: This framework calculates the present value of future cash flows expected to be generated by a company or an investment.
 It takes into account the time value of money and the risk associated with the investment.
 DCF models can be complex and require a lot of assumptions, but they are widely used by investors and analysts.